nomad-software/dunit/README.md

 ### Required
 1. Mocking behaviour is only injected in debug mode so you must used the `-debug` flag for mocking to work.
-1. Usually when using DUnit all unit testing code is placed within `unittest` blocks.
+1. Usually when using DUnit all unit testing code is placed within unittest blocks.
 If this is the case you must compile using the `-unittest` flag to enable their execution.

 ### Notes
 1. Because DUnit uses asserts for error reporting, compiling using `-release` will disable their output.
 This shouldn't really be an issue as you don't want to be compiling debug information or unittests into a release build.

 ## Documentation
-There is full HTML documentation in the `docs/` directory.
+There is full HTML documentation in the [docs](https://github.com/kalekold/dunit/tree/master/docs) directory.

 ## Example